consetetur sadipscing elitr, sed diam nonumy eirmod tempor invidunt ut labore et dolore magna

 You can order the issue of a documentary letter of credit by:

-Your application for the issue of a letter of credit will be reviewed in accordance with the Bulgarian law and KBC Bank’s internal rules.
+Your application for the issue of a letter of credit will be reviewed in accordance with the Bulgarian law and UBB’s internal rules.

 The bank and the ordering party may not cancel a letter of credit after notification to the Beneficiary.
 The letter of credit may be cancelled or amended only with the Beneficiary's consent.
-KBC Bank undertakes to make payments only under irrevocable letters of credit.
+UBB undertakes to make payments only under irrevocable letters of credit.